 African Daisy (Osteospermum)

-African daisy has daisy-like blooms in white, purple, yellow, and pink.
-The petals may close up at night or when it’s cloudy.
-These plants like cool nights but want full sun by day.
+Large, daisy-like blooms in white, purple, yellow, or pink define African daisies.
+The petals may close at night or during cloudy weather.
+They prefer full sun during the day and cooler nights.
 Water moderately and use well-drained soil.
-Deadhead for a longer bloom show.
+Deadhead to extend blooming.

 Scaevola (Fan Flower)